genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 This can be useful for historical purposes, if you need to at a later date be able to produce an accurate course of events.

-### Adding Basic Auditing
+### Adding basic auditing

 #### Adding audit to table dictionary

 The first step to add basic auditing is to change the relevant table dictionary.
-In this instance we will be making changes to the **alpha-tables-dictionary.kts**, in order to add the parameter `audit = details()` to the table definition.
+In this instance, we will be making changes to the **alpha-tables-dictionary.kts**, in order to add the parameter `audit = details()` to the table definition.
 It should resemble the following:

 ```kotlin {1}
 table (name = "TRADE", id = 2000, audit = details(id = 2100, sequence = "TR")) {